 Of course, few things are more personal than choosing contact lenses.
 A proper fit not only corrects your vision, it also means they’ll be more comfortable for all-day wear.
 It all begins with a trip to the optometrist for a vision exam to determine which prescription is right for you.
 As your optometrist will tell you, contact lenses aren’t one-size-fits-all.
 In fact, the measurements of your eye, your vision conditions, and lifestyle all play a role in your prescription.
 That said, you might be able to try more than one type of contact lens to find the right pair.

 To help you stay informed about your contact lens purchase, we’ve assembled this buying guide.
-Keep reading to pick up some shopping tips, see some recommendations, and learn what to expect as you transition to contact lenses.
+Pick up some shopping tips, see some recommendations, and learn what to expect as you transition to contact lenses.

 A prescription is required to purchase contact lenses, so you’ll need to make an appointment with an optometrist.
 The optometrist examines your eyes for vision problems to determine whether you need correction by way of glasses or contact lenses.
 They can also identify other problems with vision or eye health, in which case you may be referred to an ophthalmologist.